-Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) Certification of Independent Review - Water Market Roadmap Compliant N/Aa No \$0.49m Improving Australia's fuel and vehicle emissions standards Compliant Good Practice No \$300.6m Commercial Fishing Vessel Monitoring Systems in Australian Marine Parks Compliant Exemplary No \$7.1m Environmentally Sustainable Procurement Policy Compliant Good Practice No \$1.2m Capacity Investment Scheme Compliant Adequate No \$5.8m cumulative annual regulatory cost over the lifetime of the Capacity Mechanism b Amendments under the National Greenhouse and Energy Reporting Scheme (NGERS) Compliant N/A a No May be as high as \$100m in transitional costs to business c Total proposals 6/6 - 0/6 \$309.39m a N/A - Proposal was subject to an Impact Analysis Equivalent process.
+Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) Certification of Independent Review - Water Market Roadmap Compliant N/Aa No \$0.49m Improving Australia's fuel and vehicle emissions standards Compliant Good Practice No \$300.6m Commercial Fishing Vessel Monitoring Systems in Australian Marine Parks Compliant Exemplary No \$7.1m Environmentally Sustainable Procurement Policy Compliant Good Practice No \$1.2m Capacity Investment Scheme Compliant Adequate No \$5.8m cumulative annual regulatory cost a N/A - Proposal was subject to an Impact Analysis Equivalent process.

-b The regulatory burden estimate value calculates the number of hours it would take an assumed number of stakeholders (in this case businesses) participating in the Capacity Investment Scheme (CIS) to engage with each step of the tender.
+Proposal IA Compliance Rating PIR Required Annual Regulatory Burden (\$m) over the lifetime of the Capacity Mechanism ^b Amendments under the National Greenhouse and Energy Reporting Scheme (NGERS) Compliant N/A ^a No May be as high as \$100m in transitional costs to business ^c Total proposals 6/6 - 0/6 \$309.39m b The regulatory burden estimate value calculates the number of hours it would take an assumed number of stakeholders (in this case businesses) participating in the Capacity Investment Scheme (CIS) to engage with each step of the tender.
 It is assumed that two tenders will be conducted each year for three years.
-As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this groups burden from this proposal is not included in the 'Estimated annual impact as a range.
-As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory burden for this figure.
+As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory Burden' in Figure 1 or in the 'Total proposals' regulatory burden for this figure. c The regulatory burden estimates for the business sector are presented as a range.
+As such, regulatory burden from this proposal is not included in the 'Estimated annual impact on Regulatory burden for this figure.